Complex vs. Complicated - Part II

 That is, in an abstraction we find several models that are interconnected.
 An example are process models and decision models.
 It is well known that we should separate both aspects and not mix the description of the processes with the specification of the decisions.
 Processes require the description of decisions too; both are connected.

 A problem of the assignment of models to abstractions is the question of considering abstraction levels.
 Often attempts are made to define too many levels of abstraction, contents are unclear and described too detailed.
 John Zachman emphasized in describing the original framework to be described in detail.
-Users often ask for help in determining abstraction levels.
+Users often ask for help in determining detail level.
 I think the magic number is THREE.
-This can be derived just from the number of elements (just think how many elements are created depending to the complexity of the levels of abstraction).
-Different theories refer to the abstraction levels purely numerical, Level 1, Level 2, Level 3, etc. I do not think much of that.
+This can be derived just from the number of elements (just think how many elements are created depending to the complexity of the levels of detail).
+Different theories refer to the detail level purely numerical, Level 1, Level 2, Level 3, etc. I do not think much of that.
 It is better to name the levels by purpose.
 Then it's easier to decide if we need the detail level or not.

-For the basic levels Business Concepts and System Logic (see www.zachman.com) I use e.g., the following abstraction levels:
+For the basic levels Business Concepts and System Logic (see www.zachman.com) I use e.g., the following detail level

 We also need support from the tools used.
 We need functions to refine models and model elements (we stay in the same type of model, e.g. we refine a subprocess into a process description) or link models and model elements (we change the model type to represent different views, eg we link Business process model with a decision model).
 Good tools support these types of linking.
 Qualiware or Visual Paradigm support this, for example.